 Be sure to pick up your handy Flower Gardening 101 Checklist

 It will serve as a reference to keep you on track

 when you start planning your new flower garden.

-Thanks a bunch for taking time to stop by today and read my lesson on Flower Gardening 101.
+Thanks a bunch for taking time to stop by today and read Flower Gardening 101.
 I hope you learned something, or are taking away some new ideas to try.
 For some tips on taking care of your flower garden, check out this article: Flower Garden Maintenance.
 Also, if you’re looking for low maintenance, be sure to read: Creating and Caring For A Low Maintenance Flower Garden.

 I’d like to know you better- are you a seasoned flower gardener, or a newbie gardener?
 What are you planning in the way of gardening this summer?
 Please leave a comment, or your gardening questions in the comment box below.

 p.s.
 Go ahead and feel free to “pin” these pictures.
 If you hover in the upper left-hand corner of the picture, you’ll see the little Pinterest icon.
 Just click it and pin away.
 There are also pins to share at the bottom of the page.
 Thanks a bunch!